 What Is A Rigid Heddle Loom?

-A rigid heddle loom is a compact weaving machine.
-It is easy to set up, inexpensive (as compared to table and floor looms), and a useful tool for both beginners and experienced weavers.
-In contrast, a table or floor loom has multiple harnesses with heddles, a separate reed for beating, and either foot pedals or levers for lifting the heddles, a rigid heddle loom has a fixed heddle that has both slots and holes that does all of the work.
+What is a rigid heddle loom?
+It is a compact weaving machine.
+It is easy to set up, inexpensive (compared to the table and floor looms), and is for beginners and experienced weavers.
+In contrast, a table or floor loom has multiple harnesses with heddles, a separate reed for beating, and either foot pedals or levers for lifting the heddles.
+A rigid heddle loom has a fixed heddle that has both slots and holes that does all of the work.
 This fixed heddle gives the loom its name.
-If the loom didn’t have the rigid heddle, you would have to weave with a weaving needle and go under one thread and over the next across your weaving, to get the same effect that lifting and lower the heddle gives you.
+If the loom didn’t have the rigid heddle, you would have to weave with a weaving needle and go under one thread and over the next across your weaving to get the same effect that lifting and lowering the heddle gives you.

 The weaving is accomplished by lifting the heddle, throwing the shuttle, and then beating the yarn into place with the heddle.

 The loom lets you effortlessly weave the same pattern, plain or tabby weave, as a floor or table loom.
-By using textured yarns, you can weave beautiful scarves and towels.
+By using textured yarns, you can create beautiful scarves and towels.

 But it doesn’t have to end there.
-Once you feel confident in your loom and your weaving, you may want to explore more complex weaving techniques.
-You can create many patterns by manipulating the warp with your fingers, a pick-up stick, or by adding a second or third heddle.
+Once you feel confident in your loom and weaving, you may want to explore more complex weaving techniques.
+For example, you can create many patterns by manipulating the warp with your fingers, a pick-up stick, or adding a second or third heddle.

 What Kind of Things Can I Weave?

-The spacing (called dent) of the slots and holes in the heddle determines the diameter of the yarn you can use as warp in the loom.
-Depending on the brand of the loom, heddles come in various dent sizes.
-For example, Schacht has heddles available in 5, 8, 10 and 12 dents per inch.
+The spacing (called dent) of the slots and holes in the heddle determines the diameter of the yarn you can use for the warp in the loom.
+Depending on the loom brand, heddles come in various dent sizes.
+For example, Schacht has heddles available in 5, 8, 10, and 12 dents per inch.

 If your rigid heddle loom can accommodate more heddles, you can turn your loom into a four-harness loom.
 Also, using two heddles will enable you to weave with finer yarns.
-To do both of these things requires that the heddles are the same dent; e.g., both 10 dents or whatever size you need.
+Of course, both of these require that the heddles are the same dent, e.g., both 10 dents or whatever size you need.